 Jonathan son has autism.
 In 2006, he and his family moved to Calgary after researching Alberta had excellent Autistic programs and support.
 His son had ridden before on school trips and enjoyed it.
 Riding was a place where his son was able to control the horse independently, and therapeutically, the tension in his muscles would subside.
 Seeing the special bond between his son and horse, Jonathan understands both sides of therapeutic riding.
 His son is an adult now and still enjoys riding horses.

 Jonathan became a volunteer with Opening Gaits September 2014 and joined the Board October 2015.
 He continues to volunteer and ride.

-Lesley Ann comes to us in the role of Administrator.
-Originally from England with a huge love and respect for horses, over 30 years of experience in administration, management, event planning and the benefit of working for a non-profit organizations and boards.
+Lesley Ann has been with Opening Gaits in the role of Administrator for over 5 years.
+Originally from England with a huge love and respect for horses, over 35 years of experience in administration, management, event planning and the benefit of working for a non-profit organizations and boards.

 Lesley Ann brings her compassion for all the riders with her and a deep level of understanding for all involved with Opening Gaits.
-Her nephew has autism and truly believes in the therapeutic effect, emotionally and physically, that horses have with their riders.
+Watching and learning with all the riders, families and volunteers she truly believes in the therapeutic effect, emotionally and physically, that horses have with their riders.

 Lesley Ann resides in Millarville, Alberta.